Frequently Asked Questions

 Step 3: Add DNS records

 a.
 When the domain has been setup on ISNIC’s nameservers, you can add the DNS records from Squarespace to your domain.
-Go back to the Control panel for your domain and click on Edit under DNS records.
-On the DNS page, you choose Squarespace from the drop-down list on the top of the page and the DNS records from Squarespace will appear.
+Select your domain from your domain list and click on Add DNS records under DNS records.
+Choose Squarespace from the drop-down list on the top of the page and the DNS records from Squarespace will appear.

 b.
 Squarespace provides you with a Name (host) for a CNAME record with the Value (data) verify.squarespace.com.
 Copy the Name and paste it in the required field and click on Submit.